MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-consolidated.md

 ### Infrastructure and application security

 - **Secure deployment pipelines:** Build CI/CD pipelines with integrated security checks to ensure that applications are securely developed, tested, and deployed.
-This includes static code analysis, vulnerability scanning, and compliance checks.
-For detailed guidance, refer to the [Zero trust developer guidance](/security/zero-trust/develop/overview) for detailed articles on this topic.
+This solution includes static code analysis, vulnerability scanning, and compliance checks.
+For detailed guidance, refer to the [Zero Trust developer guidance](/security/zero-trust/develop/overview) for detailed articles on this topic.

 - **Infrastructure as Code deployments:** All infrastructure should be deployed through code, without exception.
 Reduce the risk of misconfigured infrastructure and unauthorized deployments by mandating this standard.
 All infrastructure code assets should be colocated with application code assets and treated with same [safe deployment practices](/azure/well-architected/operational-excellence/safe-deployments) as software deployments.